Chubek/chubek/README.md

 # (*ﾟﾉOﾟ)<Chuuuuubaaaaak!

-Welcome to my Github profile.
+Welcome to my Github profile, where I host git repositoriies of my libre projects.
 Please use the menu below to navigate to the several interweaving sections of this document.
-All the repos listed in this page are released under GPLv3 and MIT licenses.
+All the repos listed in this page are released under either GPLv3 or MIT license.

 * [Introduction \(^o^)/](#introduction-o)
 * [Donation (◕‿◕)](#donation-%E2%80%BF)